↓

 50 years ago, today, a tiny rocket flew away

 According to one source I just read, it’s officially 50 years ago, today, since Elton John released Rocket Man.
 And I remember playing the album, Honky Chateau, over and over on one of my drives from Kansas to Texas.
-That … Read the rest
+That … The rest of the story…

 Posted in music history | Tagged Elton, music history